worthingtonse/WEST-Protocol/M. West Ranch.md

-# West Ranch
+# West Domain
-NOTE: The name "West Ranch" is analogus to "Windows Domains" or "Linux Realms", tools used to administer enterprise networks.
+NOTE: The name "West Domain" is analogus to "Windows Domain" or "Linux Realm", tools used to administer enterprise networks.

-West Ranch is an optional features that allows Wyoming to control every aspect of the token and to see everything that is going on including all actions that each user takes and exactly who those users are.
+West Domain is an optional features that allows Wyoming to control every aspect of the token and to see everything that is going on including all actions that each user takes and exactly who those users are.

 # Components of West Ranch include:
-Ranch
+Domain

 User Accounts